ShadowHand27/ShadowHand27/README.md

 - 👋 Hi, I’m Mohd Shah
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning and Big Data
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cool projects.
 - 📫 How to reach me ...

 <!---